Lexicon of Pula’s Dream

 Oštarije Sajma - Fair’s Taverns

-Castropola – that’s how the bookstore that is now gone and where the Book Fair(y) was founded was called.
-Across the street from the bookstore, there used to be an ostaria/tavern Tomaso’s, where Claudio Magris came with a chair in his hands, taken from the bookstore, of course.
+Castropola – that was the name of the bookstore upon whose premises the Book Fair(y) was founded.
+Across the street from the bookstore, there used to be a tavern Kod Tomasa, the place where Claudio Magris came with a chair in his hands, taken from the bookstore, of course.
 Crowded space doesn’t prevent smart people from settling comfortably.
-In the legendary café Foška literature was “served” with fritule4, whilst at Domenico’s Rambo Amadeus overpowered one host – Kruno Lokotar – and almost knocked down another one – Boris Dežulović.
-Kunstkafe-gallery Cvajner, as it can be inferred from its name, is not an osteria, but as a legendary space of the city and the Fair, and owing to the renowned art historian, and even more famed host Gorka Ostojić Cvajner, it played that role, as did the Gallery Makina, run by Hassan Abdelghani – the photographer that has the talent to turn each and every exhibition into an unforgettable get-together of the Fair’s guests.
-The list of artistic-hedonistic oases includes Dragikamen/Gemstone, P14, Bounty, Uliks, Velanera, Valsabbion, and unforgettable and abandoned bar in the basement of Hotel Pula where the audience was animated by the greatest of them all, terminator with a poet’s soul: Mate Parlov.
+In the legendary café Foška literature was “served” with fritters4, while in Kod Domenica Rambo Amadeus overcame one host – Kruno Lokotar – and almost knocked down another one – Boris Dežulović.
+Kunstkafe-gallery Cvajner, as it obvious from its name, is not a tavern.
+Nontheless, owing to the remarkable art historian, and even more famous host Gorka Ostojić Cvajner, as a legendary space of the city and the Fair it played that role, as did the Gallery Makina, run by Hassan Abdelghani – a photographer that has the talent to turn each and every exhibition into an unforgettable Fair gathering.
+The list of artistic-hedonistic oases includes Dragi kamen, P14, Bounty, Uliks, Velanera, Valsabbion, and unforgettable and abandoned bar in the basement of Hotel Pula where the audience was entertained by the greatest of them all, the terminator with a poet’s soul: Mate Parlov.

 4 Croatian festive pastry that resembles little doughnuts.